usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Visit/Visit.md

 .Description

-Visiting, recursively traversing, the nodes in a deeply nested data-structure is a very common task in the link:/EASY[EASY] domain.
+Visiting, recursively traversing, the nodes in a deeply nested data-structure is a very common task in the [EASY]((EASY)) domain.
 In many cases (but certainly not all) this data-structure is a syntax tree of some source code file and the nodes correspond to expressions or statements.